how old do you have to be to be a bartender, Young bartender makes cocktail in martini glass

 Can you bartend at 18?

-Each state appoints its authorized agency to regulate laws about producing, selling and distributing alcohol within its borders.
-That is why even though the national legal drinking age in the US is 21, in some states, individuals who are 18 years of age can legally work behind the bar.
+Each state appoints its authorized agency to regulate laws about producing, selling, and distributing alcohol within its borders.
+That is why even though the national legal drinking age in the US is 21, in some states, individuals who are 18 years of age can legally work behind bars.

 Keep in mind that even when your state allows you to serve alcohol at age 18, businesses can set their hiring qualifications and require bartenders to be at least of legal drinking age.
-Hiring someone under age 21 is seen as a considerable risk given the nature of the job.
+Hiring someone under age 21 is considered a considerable risk given the nature of the job.

 In some cases, certain conditions must be in place for a person under 21 to legally serve alcohol.
 A typical rule is to have supervising personnel oversee your work.
 Or, the establishment itself may require you to undergo alcohol awareness training.